JanLeyva/E2E-live-data-ml-system/services/news-signal/README.md

 This service does 3 things
 1. Get news data from Kafka topic.
-2. Calls LLM to get signal about the new.
+2. Calls LLM to get the signal about the new.
 Example structure output:
 ```json
 {"coin": "BTC", "signal": 1},
 {"coin": "ETH", "signal": 1},